-- 56.1 Medical and allied health practitioners who are involved in a Diagnostic Evaluation should have appropriate allied health and/or medical and training and expertise in assessment. - 56.2 In considering which other practitioner/s may be invited to contribute to a Lead Practitioner Diagnostic Evaluation, the practitioner should take into consideration the information that is needed (e.g., practitioner perspectives), practitioners the client is already working with who can provide insights, costs, waiting times, and availability of other resources to ensure the client has access to assessment in a timely and accessible manner. - 56.3 Practitioners who are involved in a Diagnostic Evaluation must have knowledge of the role, scope of practice, and when to seek additional information from other practitioners who can contribute to clinical decision making regarding differential diagnosis.
+- 56.1 Medical and allied health practitioners who are involved in a Diagnostic Evaluation should have appropriate allied health and/or medical and training and expertise in assessment. - 56.2 In considering which other practitioner/s may be invited to contribute to a Lead Practitioner Diagnostic Evaluation, the practitioner should take into consideration the information that is needed (e.g., practitioner perspectives), practitioners the client is already working with who can provide insights, costs, waiting times, and availability of other resources to ensure the client has access to assessment in a timely and accessible manner. - 56.3 Practitioners who are involved in a Diagnostic Evaluation must have knowledge of the role, scope of practice, and when to seek additional information from other practitioners who can contribute to clinical decision-making regarding differential diagnosis.

-In circumstances where a Consensus Team Diagnostic Evaluation is warranted but the team is in a geographically distant location to the client's community, a partnership between the team and one or more community practitioners should be initiated.
+In circumstances where a Consensus Team Diagnostic Evaluation is warranted, but the team is in a geographically distant location to the client's community, a partnership between the team and one or more community practitioners should be initiated.

-- 57.1 When an Assessment Team is in a geographically distant location to the client's community, it is important that where possible, a local practitioner is nominated to communicate with the client about the assessment process, including the stages of the assessments, outcomes and available supports and resources. - 57.2 What constitutes a 'geographically distant' location is subjective and the need for a local practitioner to be involved should be made in partnership with the client based on their needs and preferences. - 57.3 Where indicated, it is important that a local practitioner who knows the client well communicates all relevant findings completed by the local team with the client to ensure that assessments are not repeated, and the client isn't being asked to retell information.

-- 57.4 The practitioners from the Assessment Team should also be given any background information required to understand the client within their environment and any enablers and/or barriers specific to the client which may have impacted functional outcomes. - 57.5 It is important that assessment and communication with the client are set up to suit the needs of the client and are chosen by the client and/or appropriate training is provided in the use of these methods (e.g., online video call, phone call).
+- 57.1 When an assessment team is in a geographically distant location to the client's community, it is important that, where possible, a local practitioner is nominated to communicate with the client about the assessment process, including the stages of the assessments, outcomes, and available supports and resources. - 57.2 What constitutes a 'geographically distant' location is subjective and the need for a local practitioner to be involved should be made in partnership with the client based on their needs and preferences. - 57.3 Where indicated, it is important that a local practitioner who knows the client well communicates with the assessment team to ensure that assessments are not repeated, and the client is not asked to repeat information unnecessarily. - 57.4 The practitioners from the assessment team should also be given any background information required to understand the client and their context including any enablers and/or barriers to the client's activities and participation. - 57.5 It is important that assessment and communication with the client are set up to suit the needs of the client and are chosen by the client and/or appropriate training is provided in the use of these methods (e.g., online video call, phone call).